 Chineham Conservation Group

-Chineham Conservation Group manage the three ancient woodlands in Chineham: Long Copse, Great Sorrells Copse and Guinea Copse.
-Working with the Borough Council we preserve the natural habitat for the benefit of wildlife and the local community.
-We also work with the council in managing Tollhouse Meadow through which Petty’s Brook runs.
+Chineham Conservation Group help look after two ancient woodlands in Chineham: Great Sorrell’s Copse and Guinea Copse.
+Working with BDBC, we manage the natural habitat for the benefit of wildlife and the local community.

 Our aims are: